gitrdm/gokando/docs/implementation-roadmap.md

 - **Testing Strategy**: Synchronization-based testing with comprehensive benchmarks and race detection

 ### 🚀 **Phase 5 In Progress - Advanced Features**
-The advanced features phase is now underway with the completion of Task 5.1 (Fact Store Implementation).
-The PLDB-style fact storage system provides efficient indexing, thread-safe operations, and unification-based querying - all while maintaining the highest code quality standards with zero technical debt.
+The advanced features phase is now underway with the completion of Task 5.1 (Fact Store Implementation) and Task 5.2 (Tabling System).
+The PLDB-style fact storage system provides efficient indexing, thread-safe operations, and unification-based querying, while the tabling system enables memoization of recursive relations to prevent infinite loops and improve performance - all while maintaining the highest code quality standards with zero technical debt.